Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Experiments

 \section{Experiments}

-This section focuses on the details of the experiment, then we introduce the representative baselines.
-Finally, we show the experimental results and analyze them.
+This section focuses on the details of the experiment, including a description of the representative baselines.
+Finally, we present the experimental results and provide an analysis.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-Poker is a game with imperfect information, and is suitable to be used as a platform for evaluating algorithms of equilibrium-finding.
-In fact, the game techniques related to imperfect information have also been verified with poker games in recent years.
-In this work, we use a variant of Leduc Hold'em poder.
-More specifically, we have made some changes to Leduc Hold'em poker \cite{DBLP:journals/corr/abs-1207-1411} which has two players with pre-specified bet and raise amounts to serve as an experimental environment for our method.
-It should be noted that the structure of game tree in changed Leduc Hold'em poker is the same as the previous structure, but the transition probability of $c$ chance player and the reward function $r$ of terminal node are uncertain.
+Poker, as a game with imperfect information, provides an ideal testbed for evaluating equilibrium-finding algorithms.
+In recent years, poker games have been used to verify techniques related to handling imperfect information.
+In this work, we used variants of Leduc Hold'em Poker \cite{DBLP:journals/corr/abs-1207-1411} and Kuhn Poker \cite{Kuhn+1951+97+104}.
+More specifically, we introduced modifications to Leduc Hold'em Poker, a game involving two players with predetermined betting and raising amounts.
+It should be emphasized that while the modified Leduc Hold'em Poker maintains the original game tree structure, the transition probabilities for the chance player $c$ and the reward function $r$ for terminal nodes have become uncertain.
+Similar adjustments were applied to Kuhn Poker.
+These adaptations were meticulously executed to establish an experimental environment conducive to the comprehensive assessment of our proposed methodology.

-Each player's bid is limited to no more than four or five times the big blind.
-The numbers of nodes in the generated game tree are $9,652$ and $34,438$ respectively.
-Initializing randomly $r\in \{-1,1\}$, and the reward function $r(h)$ is a binary distribution.
+To control the sizes of the generated game tree, each player is constrained to bid no more than four or five times the big blind in the Leduc poker.
+The game trees generated from Leduc(4) and Leduc(5) contain $9,652$ and $34,438$ nodes, respectively.
+The reward $r$ is initialized randomly from $\{-1,1\}$, and the reward function $r(h)$ follows a binary distribution.

-We take advantage of Bayesian neural network (BNN) to model the environment.
+We take advantage of the BNN to model the environment.
 The BNN architecture we have adopted is shown in Figure \ref{fig1_2}.

-This network has a depth of 3 layers.
-6 and 1 are the sizes of the input layer and the output layer.
-The parameters of the input and hidden layers are set to Gaussian distribution.
-The size of the hidden layer is different in Leduc(4) and Leduc(5), which are 32 and 64 respectively.
+The BNN has a depth of three layers.
+The parameters of the input and hidden layers are set to the Gaussian distribution.
 The 6-dimensional vector matrix of a single terminal node is encoded as the input to the BNN.
 We perform 20,000 iterations using a batch size of 500 in Leduc(4) and 1000 in Leduc(5).